Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Introduction

 \subsection{Organization \& Notation}

 We introduce our system model in Section-II.
 Then, we summarize and discuss our main results in Section-III.
-The achievability is given in Section-IV.
-The converse is provided in Section-V. Finally, we draw our conclusions in Section-V.
+The achievability of Theorem 1 is given in Section-IV.
+The converse of Theorem 1 is provided in Section-V. The proof of Theorem 2 is given in Section-VI.
+We discuss the extension to $K$-user setups in Section-VII.
+Finally, we draw our conclusions in Section-VIII.

-The notation of this paper is given as follows: $a$, $\textbf{a}$, $\textbf{A}$ denote a scalar, a vector, and a matrix, respectively. $\mathbb{E}\{\cdot\}$ denotes the long-term expectation operator.
+The notation of this paper is given as follows. $a$, $\textbf{a}$, $\textbf{A}$ denote a scalar, a vector, and a matrix, respectively. $\mathbb{E}\{\cdot\}$ denotes the long-term expectation operator.
 The identity matrix with $M$ dimensions is denoted by $\textbf{I}_{M}$.
 Furthermore, the definitions of operations and specific symbols are summarized in Table I.